 Heavenly Father did indeed guide two babies to the Philpotts through the miracle of adoption—McKinlee and Tatum.
 Since then, they’ve added twins to their family through the miracle of in vitro fertilization and a sweet baby girl who came by surprise naturally.
 Their unexplained infertility has led to inexplicable joy.

 For members of the Church involved in adoption, like the Philpotts, sometimes misunderstandings arise that can be easily avoided if their fellow Church members knew more about their circumstances.
 For members of the Church involved in adoption, like the Philpotts, sometimes misunderstandings arise that can be easily avoided if their fellow Church members knew more about their circumstances, emotions, and sensitivities.
-Here are a few common questions and their answers that will help us all understand adoption a little better:
+Here are a few facts that will help us all understand adoption a little better:

-Sally Lee, who has worked as a counselor at LDS Family Services in Hawaii for 34 years, explains: “I have often heard adoptive couples express they could not love their adopted children more if they had been born to them biologically.
+Sally Lee, who has worked as a counselor at LDS Family Services in Hawaii for more than 30 years, explains: “I have often heard adoptive couples express they could not love their adopted children more if they had been born to them biologically.
 Having that full heart to love unconditionally is most important.”

 “In planning to place a child for adoption, birthparents usually go through a thorough self-assessment of their own lives and where they are,” Lee says.
 “They think deeply about what they want for their child.
 They realize many things about themselves, such as their readiness for responsibility, relationships, employment, and so forth.
 They become more prayerful than ever.
 They grow to feel a love stronger than they have ever known and are willing to sacrifice for the benefit of the child—even if it brings them grief and sadness.
 Their hearts expand in love for the child and the adoptive couple.
 Their sacrifice cannot be described in words.
 I know that the Lord will bless them for what they go through.”